Chloe-Tu2/Workplace-Safety-PPE-Detection-System/docs/README.md

 **File Type:** Markdown Script

-**Description:** Text transcript of the midterm proposal.
+**Description:** The Markdown text transcript of the midterm proposal.

 **Details Covered:**
-- Problem: $1 billion per week cost of workplace injuries
+- **Problem:** $1 billion per week cost of workplace injuries
-- Technical Stack: $0 cost using Google Colab + Kaggle
+- **Technical Stack:** Explaining the $0 cost using Google Colab and Kaggle
-- Risk Management: Backup plans (e.g., YOLOv8-medium fallback)
+- **Risk Management:** Listing specific backup plans, such as using YOLOv8-medium if accuracy targets were missed .

 ---

-## 🤖 AI Usage & Transparency
+## AI Usage & Transparency

 ### **AI_USAGE_LOG.md**

 **File Type:** Markdown Documentation
 **Purpose:** Academic Integrity, Transparency Report & Code Attribution

-**Description:** A detailed transparency log documenting AI usage throughout the semester.
+**Description:** A detailed transparency log documenting our collaboration with AI tools throughout the semester.

 ### **The “Human First” Workflow**
-**We researched → AI explained → We decided → AI helped implement**
+The log explicitly details our workflow:**We researched → AI explained → We decided → AI helped implement**.
+AI was use as a learning accelerator, never to replace human decision-making.

 ### **Tools Used**
 - **ChatGPT-4:** Researching model variants & debugging
 - **Claude:** Fixing Google Drive persistence
-- **GitHub Copilot:** Boilerplate visualization code
+- **GitHub Copilot:** Generating boilerplate visualization code.

 ### **Code Attribution Breakdown**
-- Dataset Preprocessing: ~30% AI-assisted
+- **Dataset Preprocessing:** ~30% AI-assisted (Logic for stratified splitting).
-- Model Training: ~40% AI-assisted
+- **Model Training:** ~40% AI-assisted (Configuration and training loops).
-- Evaluation: ~50% AI-assisted
+- **Evaluation:** ~50% AI-assisted (Confusion matrices and metrics).
-- Documentation: ~60% AI-assisted
+- **Documentation:** ~60% AI-assisted (Formatting and technical writing).
-- **Overall:** ~40% AI-generated, ~60% human-written
+- **Overall:** Approximately 40% of the codebase was generated with AI assistance, while 60% was written independently by the team.

 ---

-All content above is formatted and ready for use as a GitHub `README.md`.